RossGeerlings/webstor/README.md

       critical that you configure sudo nopasswd for any user executing Masscan scanning via WebStor.**
   * MariaDB 10.0.5 or later
-    - The default credentials used by webstor will be root and a blank password.
+    - The default credentials tried by WebStor will be root and a blank password.
-      See the "Secure options" section for configuring WebStor to use other usernames and passwords.
+      See the "Secure options" section for configuring WebStor to use other usernames and passwords to connect to the database.

 ### Python libraries
   * pip3 install dnspython